Harry Patch (In Memory Of): Composition

 "Harry Patch (In Memory Of)" has no standard rock instrumentation, and instead comprises Yorke's vocals and an orchestral string arrangement composed by Radiohead guitarist Jonny Greenwood.
 Strings introduce the song with a series of repeated arpeggiated notes, which continue as Yorke's singing begins.
-There is a bridge described as a "grim, delicately furious peak" halfway through the song.
-Pitchfork writer Mark Richardson compared the track to Gavin Bryars' 1971 composition Jesus' Blood Never Failed Me Yet and Samuel Barber's 1936 Adagio for Strings.
-Critics from Rolling Stone, The Village Voice, and The Daily Telegraph drew comparisons to Greenwood's score to the film There Will Be Blood; however, Jim Fusilli of The Wall Street Journal believed that the two works "[bear] no resemblance".
+There is a bridge described as a "grim, delicately furious peak" halfway through.

+The Pitchfork writer Mark Richardson compared the track to Gavin Bryars' 1971 composition Jesus' Blood Never Failed Me Yet and Samuel Barber's 1936 Adagio for Strings.
+Critics from Rolling Stone, The Village Voice, and The Daily Telegraph drew comparisons to Greenwood's score to the film There Will Be Blood; however, Jim Fusilli of The Wall Street Journal said the works "[bear] no resemblance".
 Andrea Rice of American Songwriter wrote that the song's style was far removed from "anything emblematic of Radiohead".

 While Radiohead has expressed anti-war sentiments in the past—including a contribution to the 1995 War Child charity compilation The Help Album—"Harry Patch (In Memory Of)" marks the first time that a Radiohead song explicitly refers to war in its lyrics, marking a departure from Yorke's typically abstract writing.
 The lyrics are from the perspective of a soldier in the midst of First World War trench warfare.
 Several lines, including "Give your leaders each a gun and let them fight it out themselves" and "The next will be chemical, but they will never learn", are adapted from quotations by Patch.
-Both Luke Lewis of NME and Simon Vozick-Levinson of Entertainment Weekly likened the lyrics to Wilfred Owen's First World War-era poem Dulce et Decorum est. Rice referred to Yorke's voice in the song as an "innocent and youthful falsetto"; NME said his singing is "subdued to the point where you really need to read the lyrics".
+Luke Lewis of NME and Simon Vozick-Levinson of Entertainment Weekly likened the lyrics to Wilfred Owen's First World War-era poem Dulce et Decorum est. Rice referred to Yorke's vocals as an "innocent and youthful falsetto"; NME said his singing is "subdued to the point where you really need to read the lyrics".